 15. Have a Healthy Lifestyle 24/7

 The fact that you’ve read this far suggests you are interested in burning more calories.
 After all, that is what this article is about.
-That means, there’s a good chance what you are really trying to do is lose weight.
+That means, there’s a good chance what you are really trying to do is lose weight – even if you are stuck at home.

 Losing weight takes more than just a few hours of training each week.
 You need to eat and think healthy 24/7.
 If your diet is wrong, it doesn’t matter how hard you train, you could still be bombarding yourself with more calories than you need.
 That means you could continue to gain weight.